 Engagingly complex with lengthy interplay of complementary flavors.
 More depth and intriguing layers than you expect from a sauv blanc even at this elevated price point, and more labyrinthian elements of flavor and pleasing surprises than my notes from my review of the 2018 vintage of this.
 Medium body.
 13.4% ABV

 Third-generation farmer Tom Gamble founded the winery.
 Gamble Family Vineyards farms around 175 acres of prime blocks in several of Napa Valley’s most honored AVAs—Oakville, Yountville, Mr. Veeder, and Rutherford.
-The winery is hidden away in a nook off Highway 29 in Oakville.
+The winery is hidden away in a nook off of Highway 29 in Oakville.
 The website notes: “Tom Gamble’s mission is to carry on the heritage of quality farming that his ancestors sowed when they came to Napa as farmers and ranchers in 1916.”

 The 1916 operation focused on cattle ranching as much as farming.
 Launcelot Gamble—the founding patriarch—obtained land in Oakville in 1955.
 The acquisition later became the Family Home Vineyard and began the family’s adventure in the wine business, although they produced no wine.
 Launcelot’s two sons, Launce and George (Tom’s father) began taking over operations.

 The website notes: “In the early 1970s, the family entered into a long-term lease with Beringer Vineyards, which planted the land surrounding Family Home to grapes.
 Having already turned his focus to grape growing with the purchase of several vineyard sites in the 1980s and 1990s, Tom took over the task of farming Family Home, which was originally planted by his mother and stepfather in 1997.”